The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 ![](https://cdn.discordapp.com/attachments/458951851610734595/890372763959848991/unknown.png)\
 *(Image courtesy of Ringabel)*

-This makes the Tank/Healer tethered to the Dancer rotate to one side, allowing the Dancer to pop Technical Finish to ensure it hits at least 7 players.
+This makes the Tank/Healer tethered to the Dancer rotate to one side, allowing the Dancer to pop Technical Finish to ensure it hits at least seven players.

 ## Final Void Gates